What should you know before buying stock in Nokia Corporation (NOK)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -6.16% gain in the last 1 month and extending the period to 3 months gives it a -1.74%, and is -1.98% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.41% over the week and 3.21% over the month.
+The stock witnessed a 1.20% loss in the last 1 month and extending the period to 3 months gives it a 0.72%, and is 8.76% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.85% over the week and 3.23% over the month.

 Nokia Corporation (NOK) Analyst Forecasts